TheBestTvarynka/tbt/content/posts/announcing-grafily-0.3/index.md

 # Features

+{% note_info_block() %}
-<sup><sub>All persons in demo screenshots below are generated using AI.
-If you find any coincidences with real people, please contact me, and I will fix them.</sub></sup>
+All persons below are generated using AI.
+If you find any coincidences with real people, please contact me, and I will fix them.
+{% end %}

 - **Start-up menu.** The start-up menu shows when the user opens the plugin.
   It allows the user to either load a saved graph or set parameters and generate a new one.